The EAC Objective

 The fundamental European Counselling objective is to work with partner Associations/Organisations throughout Europe to further the development of Counselling as a profession in every European Country.
 The executive committee invite counselling associations and counselling training organisations to open discussions to help further this project, full details of membership cab be found at Membership.

-With so many disparate European Counselling associations and organisations together with the complexity of the regulations of each country this appears to be an enormous project, as official recognition must be the foundation for the EAC to progress.
+With so many disparate European Counselling associations and organisations together with the complexity of the regulations of each country this appears to be an enormous project, as official recognition must be the foundation for the Association to progress.

 However, it is felt that by forming these partnerships and putting aside local and national challenges we can work together for the common good for both Counselling and the client.
-The EAC welcomes any Counselling Association/Organisation in Europe to open discussions to help further this project.

 The basis of these discussions is to set up a common level of European Counselling training and expertise throughout Europe in the knowledge that many countries have training courses which are advanced and of a high quality.
 There are also countries in Europe where associations and organisations seek to join with a European Association to receive guidance and structure in an effort to raise the profile of Counsellors in their own country.

 The EAC has a newly structured Professional Training Standards and Accreditation Committee who are continuing the work of previous committees, the members are drawn from Germany; Greece; Malta; Serbia: Ireland and the U.K.

 The European Certificate of Counsellor Accreditation